An official website of the United States government

 PHILIPPINE SEA

-PHILIPPINE SEA (June 24, 2025) Sailors conduct a small arms course of fire using the Sig Sauer M18 pistol during a live-fire exercise aboard the Ticonderoga-class guided-missile cruiser USS Robert Smalls (CG 62) in the Philippine Sea, June 24.
-The Robert Smalls is assigned to Carrier Strike Group 5.
-The George Washington Carrier Strike Group (GWA CSG) is on patrol in the U.S. 7th Fleet area of operations.
-The George Washington is the U.S. Navy's premier forward-deployed aircraft carrier, a long-standing symbol of the United States' commitment to maintaining a free and open Indo-Pacific region, while operating alongside allies and partners across the U.S. Navy's largest numbered fleet.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Ange Olivier Clement)
+An F/A-18E Super Hornet, attached to Strike Fighter Squadron (VFA) 27, takes off from the flight deck of the Nimitz-class aircraft carrier USS George Washington (CVN 73) while operating in the Philippine Sea, Aug.
+6, 2025.
+The George Washington is the U.S. Navy’s premier forward-deployed aircraft carrier, a long-standing symbol of the United States’ commitment to maintaining a free and open Indo-Pacific region, while operating alongside allies and partners across the U.S. Navy’s largest numbered fleet.
+(U.S. Navy photo by Mass Communication Specialist 2nd Class Bruce Morgan)

 Share